bischoff-m/stellar-statistics/README.md

-# stellar-statistics
+# celestializer

 Processing and analysis tool for astronomical imaging.

-This tool was developed as part of my project on Stellar Statistics for the laboratory course Astronomy and Astrophysics in the winter semester 2024/25 at the RWTH Aachen University.
+This tool was developed as part of my project on stellar statistics for the laboratory course Astronomy and Astrophysics in the winter semester 2024/25 at the RWTH Aachen University.